Our touchy global energy balance

 remain relatively constant.

 The atmosphere is 99% nitrogen and oxygen in diatomic form.
-Apparently they contribute nothing to the green house effect and do not affect the global energy balance in the same way as the GHG's listed above.
+Apparently they contribute nothing to the green house effect and do not affect this energy balance in the same way as the GHG's listed above.

 This is a fragile world we live in.
 Or is it?
 Go back from Global Energy Balance to the